raguramsiva/Software-Design-Patterns-and-OOP-Project/phase1/design_document.md

 ## Packaging Strategy

 We packaged our classes according to layers of Clean Architecture.
-Our UI, Database, Controller, Gateway, Use Case and Entity classes are all in separate layers.
+Our UI, database, Controller, Gateway, Use Case and Entity classes are all in separate layers.

 We did this to simplify the number of import statements that we required.
 Within any class, import statements are only made to other classes within the same layer, or the first inner layer.
 For instance, our database class `DatabaseInput` has one import statement, namely  `import uses.InventorySystem` which imports the use case class `InventorySystem` from the `uses` package.